Cement Render on Old Buildings

 What is Cement rendering?

 It is integral to get the formula of cement rendering to be compatible with the underlying structure.
-This ensures that the adhesion is consistent and to make sure it doesn’t crack and deteriorate prematurely.
+This ensures that the adhesion is consistent and makes sure it doesn’t crack and deteriorate prematurely.
 Lime washed cement has an antibacterial effect which also contributes to the render being crack resistant.

 The first coat of cement render is usually rough in texture.
 Many people like this texture but if your personal preference is to have a smoother wall, it is possible to achieve this by applying the top coat layer.